hdShang/arxiv-daily/docs/cs-CV/2025-10-28/papers/251024010v1-mars-bench-a-benchmark-for-evaluating-foundation-models-for-mars-sci.md

 ---
 layout: default
-title: Mars-Bench: A Benchmark for Evaluating Foundation Models for Mars Science Tasks
+title: "Mars-Bench: A Benchmark for Evaluating Foundation Models for Mars Science Tasks"
 ---

 # Mars-Bench: A Benchmark for Evaluating Foundation Models for Mars Science Tasks